Home » Programs and Courses » A.S. in Nursing (ADN/ASN) Program

 • Applicants must submit a two to three (2–3) pages written essay on why they have chosen professional nursing as a career.

-• The applicant will submit proof of health-related &/or community work, e.g., volunteering at health fairs, hospitals, or clinics, working with the homeless, mentoring or tutoring other students, Big Brother or Big Sister.
+• The applicant will submit proof of health-related &/or community work, e.g., volunteering at health fairs, hospitals, or clinics, working with the homeless, mentoring or tutoring other students, or serving as a Big Brother or Big Sister.
 These experiences must be substantiated with a document or letter of verification on formal organizational stationery.

 • Applicants will be rank-ordered based on the following score, which includes: